vmware-tanzu/tanzu-dev-portal/content/guides/serverless-spring/index.md

 ### Functional Catalog and Flexible Function Signatures

-One of the main features of Spring Cloud Function is to adapt and support a range of type signatures for user-defiend functions, while providing a consistent execution model.
+One of the main features of Spring Cloud Function is to adapt and support a range of type signatures for user-defined functions, while providing a consistent execution model.
 That’s why all user defined functions are transformed into a canonical representation by `FunctionalCatalog`.
 While users don’t normally have to care about the `FunctionalCatalog` at all, it is useful to understand what kind of functions are supported in user code.

 #### Java 8 Function Support